 Autocorrelation test

-Meanwhile, hypothesis testingare:
+Meanwhile, to test the research hypotheses, this research relies on F-test, T-test, coefficient determination based on R2 value.

 F-Test

 The F-test aims to determine the effect of all independent variables in a regression model on the dependent variable.
 Testing is conducted by using a significance level of 0.05 (α = 5%).
 If the probability value is <0.05, then null hypothesis can be rejected, which means simultaneously all independent variables significantly influence the dependent variable.